BestTimesToVisit.com Logo

 Rental Car

 Renting a car is almost essential for exploring the Azores independently, especially on the larger islands like São Miguel and Terceira.
-It gives you the freedom to reach remote viewpoints, hiking trails, and smaller villages at your own pace.
+It gives you the freedom to reach remote viewpoints, hiking trails, and charming villages at your own pace.

-Cost:Flights can range from €50 to €150 one-way, depending on the route and how far in advance you book.
-Booking a multi-island pass can sometimes offer savings.
+Cost:Flights can range from €50 to €150+ per person, one-way, depending on the route and how far in advance you book.
+Look for 'resident' fares if you plan to visit multiple islands, as they can offer savings.

-Public Buses
+Public Buses (Local Operators)

 Taxis